Best Community & FQHC Health EMR Buyer's Guide 2025

 Reporting and Management – FQHC administrative teams constantly need to fill reporting requirements.
 This can be done faster, with minimum inaccuracy, if all the data is made available to the staff to deliver to funders.
 FQHC geared Electronic Medical Records software makes this process efficient and also helps track new sources of funding through benefactors and grants, as well as coordinating patient care across satellite clinics and several sites.

 Real-time Dashboard - The Top Community & FQHC EMR software must feature a real-time dashboard that will help physicians clearly view patient charts, profiles, billing processes, scheduling etc. all in one place.
-The dashboard also saves the time that is taken in opening multiple tabs.
+The dashboard also saves the time that's taken in opening multiple tabs.

 Support Network - Some electronic medical records software providers are involved in projects to create support networks, such as benchmark creation and information-sharing programs.
 Some software providers even offer networked community health center pricing based on economies of scale for the whole network.
 Networks facilitated by software companies can also provide practitioners with more “learning-by-doing” opportunities.